Stewart Island Pelagic Tour Magic…

-If you have a keen interest in wildlife then this is the tour to get you acquainted with the real Stewart Island locals.
+If you have a keen interest in wildlife then this pelagic tour is just right to get you acquainted with the real Stewart Island locals.

-Situated in the unique convergence zone of the Tasman Sea, Pacific Ocean and bordering the Southern Ocean, Stewart Island offers great potential to encounter a huge variety of ocean going bird species.
-Many these species could only be found elsewhere by making a trek to the very remote and restricted Subantarctic Islands.
+Stewart Island is situated in the unique convergence zone of the Tasman Sea, Pacific Ocean and bordering the Southern Ocean.
+This means it offers great potential to encounter a huge variety of ocean going bird species in just the one location.
+Many of these species can not be found anywhere else, other than the very remote and restricted Subantarctic Islands, which are much harder to get to!

-The seas of Stewart Island are home to penguins, albatross, mollymawks, petrels, cormorants, gulls, terns, skua, and wading birds.
-Check out the rest of this page to get an idea of what you could encounter on a pelagic tour.
+Penguins, albatross, mollymawks, petrels, cormorants, gulls, terns, skua, and wading birds can all be spotted here.
+Check out the rest of this page to get an idea of exactly who you could encounter on a pelagic tour.

-Depending on the day, the weather and your particular interests we might explore the Ulva Island coastline, the Bravo Island group, the Neck, Whero rock, Bench Island and other areas of interest in and around Paterson Inlet/Stewart Island.
+Depending on the day, the weather, and your particular interests our expert skippers will select the perfect excursion for you.
+You may explore the Ulva Island coastline, the Bravo Island group, the Neck, Whero rock, Bench Island and other areas of interest in and around Paterson Inlet/Stewart Island.

 Duration: 1.5 hrs (minimum recommended) Departure: Golden Bay or arranged to suit